 In accordance with the "Code of Practice on Managing the Risk of Fraud and Corruption (CIPFA, 2014)", the Council has a Counter Fraud and Corruption Policy in place as well as an Anti-Money Laundering Policy.
-Training on Fraud & Corruption did not take place during the year but an e-learning module on Money Laundering is available to all staff.
+Training on Fraud & Corruption was provided during the year and a supplementary e-learning training module on Money Laundering is available to all staff.
 Any investigations carried out during the year in relation to suspected fraud and corruption were undertaken by appropriately trained/experienced officers.
-Internal Audit continue to deliver an annual review of counter-fraud arrangements (started in 2019/20) to identify improvements against best practice and have also reviewed and suggested improvements to the Counter-Fraud Policy during 2020/21.
+Internal Audit continue to deliver an annual review of counter-fraud arrangements (started in 2019/20) to identify improvements against best practice and have also reviewed and suggested improvements to the Counter-Fraud Policy during 2021/22.